MatthiasNickles/fol2asp/README.md

     java -jar fol2asp.jar [<file1> ... <fileN>] [--mlnrules] [--prefixnp p] [--prefixnv p] [--gringo3] [--retainfol] [--omitcomments] [--version|-v] [--help|-h]

-If input files `<file1> ...` are omitted, input is read from STDIN
+If no input file(s) `<file1> ...` are specified, input is read from STDIN

 `--version|-v` prints version and license information, then exits

 `--help|-h` prints this text and exits

 `--prefixnp p` prepends p to newly introduced predicate names.
-Max. length 32.

 `--prefixnv p` prepends p to newly introduced variable names.
-Max. length 32.

 `--mlnrules` enables support for MLN-style clause and rule syntax (see below)

-`--strongexcl` changes the meaning of operator ! from default negation to strong negation
+`--strongexcl` changes the meaning of operator `!` from default negation to strong negation

 `--retainfol` copies the original FOL formulas to the ouput as comments in